Qvelee/minishell/README.md

 ### Usage

-Just run `minishell` and use like usual command line shell like bash.
+Just run `minishell` and use like usual command line shell.